stratopi-org/stratopi/README.md

 ## Goal

-Launch a latex weather balloon filled with helium into the stratosphere while recording the entire video footage of the ascent and descent flights using multiple cameras.
-Successfully recover the payload, which includes the Raspberry Pi computer, flight data _(GPS, tempature, presssure, humidity)_, and video cameras and footage.
+The goal is to launch a latex weather balloon filled with helium into the stratosphere while recording the entire video footage of the ascent and descent flights using multiple cameras.
+Successfully recover the payload, which includes the Raspberry Pi computer, flight data _(date, GPS, temperature, pressure, humidity)_, and video cameras and footage.
+If you like computing, Raspberry Pi's, space, flight, and have way too much free time, this might just be the project for you.

-*In other words...*

-The goal is to send a weather balloon into the stratosphere and capture the video footage as well as write a bunch of ridiculously over engineered python software to record metrics of the flight.
-If you like computing, Raspberry Pi's, space, flight, and have way too much free time this might just be the project for you.

 - Altitude goal is 100,000ft _(30,480m)_.

 Open sourced and community developed.
 StratoPi is 100% purely a hobby project with zero financial incentives.
 All parts purchased at retail prices.
 Somewhat new/rookie to Python programming so go easy on me 😁.
 My experience is mostly as the founder of [Elastic Byte](https://elasticbyte.net) and a DevOps Engineer.

-## Show Me the Videos
+## Videos

 [![Raspberry Pi computer, battery, communications payload overview](http://img.youtube.com/vi/SpzycIWPKsQ/0.jpg)](http://www.youtube.com/watch?v=SpzycIWPKsQ "Raspberry Pi computer, battery, communications payload overview")